-General and administrative costs for the three month period ended March 31, 2012 totalled \$813 and included non-cash compensation costs of \$45 relating to the recognition of the vesting of a portion of options previously granted to the Chief Financial Officer of the Company on September 26, 2011 and \$62 in non-cash compensation expense for options granted to certain employees of the Company on January 31, 2012.
-For the six month period ended March 31, 2012 general and administration costs were \$1,517 and included non-cash compensation expense of \$152 relating to the vesting of a portion of the options previously granted to the Chief Financial Officer of \$90 and \$62 relating to options granted to certain employees).
-Foreign exchange losses on translation of United States dollar revenue into Euros totalled \$13 for the three month period ended March 31, 2012 compared to a gain of \$41 for the six month period.

-Other costs included in general and administrative costs include employee salaries and employment related expenses of all non-mining/processing personnel as well as corporate overhead costs, listing and transfer agent fees, accounting, legal and other professional fees and travel.
+General and administrative costs for the three month period ended December 31, 2012 totalled \$862 and included non-cash compensation costs of \$15 relating to the recognition of the vesting of a portion of options previously granted to the Chief Financial Officer of the Company on September 26, 2011.
+For the three month period ended December 31, 2011, general and administration costs were \$779 and included non-cash compensation expense of \$45 relating to the vesting of a portion of the options previously granted to the Chief Financial Officer.
+Other costs included in general and administrative costs include employee salaries and employment related expenses of all non-mining/processing personnel as well as corporate overhead costs, business development and corporate development costs, listing and transfer agent fees, accounting, legal and other professional fees and travel.
+The increase in costs of \$113 was a result of increase corporate and business development activities and management cash compensation offset by a reduction in non-cash compensation expense of \$30 for a net increase in costs of \$83 for the three months ended December 31, 2012 when compared to the three months ended December 31, 2011.